 FSLTM has adopted a code of conduct which incorporates the reporting of violation or potential violation of laws, rules and regulations to the ARC Chairman.
-The code of conduct not only applies to directors but also to external parties and service providers, which would include the employees of FSL Asset Management Pte.
+The code of conduct not only applies to directors but also to external parties and service providers, including employees of FSL Asset Management Pte.
 Ltd..